elliothatch/sift/README.md

  - `CTRL_LEFT/RIGHT ARROWS`: Select previous/next window, when split windows are used.
  - `SHIFT_PAGE_UP`: Increase fuzzy matching threshold, broadening results.
  - `SHIFT_PAGE_DOWN`: Decrease fuzzy matching threshold, narrowing results.
+ - `TAB`: Toggle Search/Filter views
+ - `CTRL_N`: Jump to next match in search mode
+ - `CTRL_P`: Jump to previous match in search mode

 Changing the selection with `UP/DOWN/PAGE_UP/PAGE_DOWN/HOME` pauses log auto scrolling.
 Resume auto scrolling by pressing `END` to jump to the end of the logs.

+Pressing `TAB` switches between filter view (default) and search view.
+In filter view, only logs that match the filter are displayed.
+In search view, all logs are displayed, and logs that match the filter are highlighted.
+Use `CTRL_N` and `CTRL_P` to jump to between matches.

 See the in-app help page for a list of all key bindings.